top of page

 Reproductive Loss

-When we decide to become parents, we open up our hearts to hope, joy and love.
+When we decide to become parents, we open up our hearts to hope and love.
 Reproductive losses are devastating.
 Often a loss is made more difficult because it isn't recognized by society.
+Our close friends and family may not know how to support us.

 Our reproductive stories don’t end when our children arrive.

-I help families explain donor conception to children, manage donor relationships and navigate decisions about connecting to genetically-related others.
-Whether you’re a donor, a parent through donor conception or a donor-conceived person, I’m happy to support you with all the complex feelings that this form of family building can evoke.
+I help families explain donor conception to children, manage donor relationships and navigate decisions about connecting to donor siblings and genetically-related others.
+Whether you’re a donor, a parent or a donor-conceived person, I’m happy to support you with all the complex feelings that this form of family building can evoke.

 I strongly support all family building options including the decision to live child-free.